dmiller/clojure-clr-next/_drafts/2025-10-18-inline-skating.md

 ## Intrinsic operations

 Now that we have user-defined inlining, we can look at intrinsic operations.
 These are used to replace calls to certain static methods with direct MSIL/bytecode instructions.
-This form is not user-definable; it is hard-coded in the compiler and applies to basic arithmetic, logical, and bitwise operations on primitive types.
+This is not user-definable; it is hard-coded in the compiler and applies to basic arithmetic, logical, and bitwise operations on primitive types.

 Consider: